Oregon Family Leave Act: Everything You Need to Know

 Qualifying workers can take an OFLA during these situations:

-- Serious health conditions in the worker or a workers loved one to recuperate from a serious illness
+- Serious health condition – the employees own or to help a loved one to recuperate from a serious illness

 Length of Leave and Other Conditions of OFLA Leave

 Qualifying employees can take up to 12 weeks in a 12-month time frame.
 Exceptions are as follows:

 - Female employees can take 12 weeks in the same 12-month period for pregnancy disability

 - Parents may take another 12 weeks for leave for a sick child in addition to parental leave

 - Women may take up to 36 weeks as 12 weeks pregnancy disability, 12 weeks parental leave, and 12 weeks sick child leave